 severely injuring the back, such as during a fall or car accident

-These situations can weaken the disc tissue and sometimes lead to a slipped disc.
+These situations can weaken the disc tissue and sometimes lead to a herniated slipped disc.

 Signs & Symptoms